lushjia/WGCNA_my_record/README.md

 | more than 40 | 6 | 12 |

 #### Some notes
-- network is controled by `networkType` parameter in `blockwiseModules` function. `TOMType` is the type fo TOM matrix, which only make sense in 'networkTyp=unsigned' network.
+- network is controled by `networkType` parameter in `blockwiseModules` function. `TOMType` is the type fo TOM matrix, which only works in 'networkTyp=unsigned' network.
 [Related paper](https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/TechnicalReports/signedTOM.pdf).

 ### WGCNA_functins.R
 This is an example of using WGCNA to build a signed network for protein coding genes.
 In this R script, I integrated each step in WGCNA Tutorials into a function, so that we can run each step using a one-line command.
 This script is part of the `HD.R` script in the `yooa@storage1.ris.wustl.edu:/Active/Shuangjia/WGCNA` folder

 **Notice**:
-1. some commands in this file targets specifically  on this file: `yooa@storage1.ris.wustl.edu:/Active/Youngmi/htcf.wustl.edu/files/pd67E8el/Yoo_s4611_MGI0029/all.gene_counts.tsv`.
+1. some commands in this file target specifically on this file: `yooa@storage1.ris.wustl.edu:/Active/Youngmi/htcf.wustl.edu/files/pd67E8el/Yoo_s4611_MGI0029/all.gene_counts.tsv`.
 If you try to run WGCNA on another file, the first step, *1.
 Data input and cleaning*, needs to be changed.
-2. when running some step, we'd better compute using high performance cluster(HPC) but not our own laptop, because the memory requirement is super large.
-I marked those steps using (HPC) in my script, and if one tries to run it on HPC, he/she should first upload the outputs to the HPC and then run the script.
+2. when running some step, we'd better use high performance cluster(HPC) rather than our own laptop due to large memory requirement.
+I marked those steps as (HPC) in my script.
+If one tries to run it on HPC, he/she should first upload the outputs to the HPC and then run the script.